write-you-a-scheme-v2/scheme/docs/03_evaluation.md

       (Lambda (IFunc internalfn) boundenv) -> local (const boundenv) $ internalfn xVal _                -> throwError $ NotFunction funVar
 ```
-find var, eval args, case on func, (internal func, or, lambda)
+The final form is application, we've made it!
+If you are familiar with lambda calculus, this is one of the three forms, along with variables and lambdas.
+The way we perform application is to pattern match on the head, then tail of `List`.
+Next, we evaluate both of these values.
+We run `case` on `funVar`, which should be either a `Fun` (internal function), or `Lambda`, a user-defined or library function.
+If internal, we simply extract the function of type `[LispVal] -> Eval LispVal` and apply the arguments.
+For `Lambda`, we must evaluate the function within the environment provided by the `Lambda` to ensure lexical scope is maintained.
+* note // is Lambda defining the lexical scope twice?
+Once in the partial funciton and once via the EnvCtx ??

 ## Conclusion
 That was a lot!
 If `LispVal` defines the syntax, then `Eval` defines the semantics.
 Now is a good time to read [Eval.hs](../src/Eval.hs) and see it work all together, since that's all that defines the mechanism of evaluation.
-Our implementation is possible by monad transformers, specifically the integration of `ReaderT`, which we use to implement lexical scope.
+Our implementation is made possible by monad transformers, specifically the integration of `ReaderT`, which we use to implement lexical scope.
 Without monads, we would have to pass in an extra argument to every `eval`, as well as some of the helper functions, not to mention the complication of handling the other functionality of monads composed within our `Eval`.
 For a simple interpreter, its hard to do much better.
 For a faster interpreter, we would need to compile.
 Anyway, we have the the basis for our language and could start work on proving theoretical properties.
 We won't do this, and instead move towards gaining the next thing needed to be practical, a collection of basic operations to manipulate data.
 But before moving on to primitives, we quickly cover errors, which show up all over `eval` function.
 If you just can't wait to define some functions and get the REPL up and running, the basic message is, when bad things happen, throw an error that gives the user enough information to fix the problem.

 ## [Understanding Check]